Na0xmi/degen-dashboard/README.md

 Gm,

-This dashboard is built with Claude by someone who's coding skills are minimal.
+This dashboard is built with Claude by someone whose coding skills are minimal.
 So excuse any weird code, it was crowd wisdom 😹

 It uses Dexscreener API for price data, and Tatum for the rest of onchain data.
 Tatum API gives you 1 million requests for free so not a bad deal.